 It’s a fact that politicians and governments can’t help getting involved wherever there’s big money.

-Some of the common negative side effects of vaping are:
+Side effects of vaping are:

 - Dry mouth